-E. EVALUATION AND ADMINISTRATION BY NON-FEDERAL PERSONNEL.
+E. EVALUATION AND ADMINISTRATION BY NON-FEDERAL PERSONNEL

-In conducting the merit review evaluation, the Government may seek the advice of qualified non-Federal personnel as reviewers or independent commercialization experts.
-The Government may also use non-federal personnel to conduct routine, nondiscretionary administrative activities.
+In conducting the merit review evaluation, the Government may seek the advice of qualified non-Federal personnel as reviewers.
+The Government may also use non-Federal personnel to conduct routine, nondiscretionary administrative activities.
 The applicant, by submitting its application, consents to the use of non-Federal reviewers/administrators.
-Non-federal reviewers must sign conflict of interest and non-disclosure agreements prior to reviewing an application.
-Non-federal personnel conducting administrative activities must sign a nondisclosure agreement.
+Non-Federal reviewers must sign conflict of interest and non-disclosure agreements prior to reviewing an application.
+Non-Federal personnel conducting administrative activities must sign a non-disclosure agreement.

-F. INTELLECTUAL PROPERTY DEVELOPED UNDER THIS PROGRAM.
+F. INTELLECTUAL PROPERTY DEVELOPED UNDER THIS PROGRAM